 2.2.3 Company details

 REI is made up of 80 stores in 27 states across America employing 8,000 people and has been recognized as one of Fortune Magazine’s “ 100 best companies to work for” in the US.
 (REI) REI is a publicly traded company but is a private cooperative with company wide sales reaching $1 billion in 2005.
+What does it mean to be a cooperative?
 (REI) With the headquarters located in Kent, Washington, REI is the largest consumer cooperative, with more than 3.8 million members.
-(Colbert) Along with sales as a retailer REI has become more and more involved with charity, like in 2005 REI donated $4 million an hasn’t stopped since.(Harris)
+(Colbert) Along with sales, as a retailer REI has become more and more involved with charity.
+In 2005, REI donated $4 million and hasn’t stopped since.(Harris)

 Marketing Mix Analysis